kartik-pant-23/BigBull/README.md

 1. **Trading** - The application provides virtual currency inside the app, which a user can use to buy the stocks at their current market price.
 Users start with an initial amount `100000` which can be refilled any time.
 Bought stocks are added to user's `portfolio`.
 To study the market better, it provides graphical representation of yearly stock price data.
 User's can play around with candle-stick graph to get more information from it.
-And can even download the data as `CSV`.
+And can even download the data as `SVG, CSV, PNG`.
 2. **Wishlist** - User can watch the details of the stock and then can add it to his wishlist, which allows faster accessibility.
 3. **Price Prediction** - This is where the real action takes place, stock-price prediction.
 User gets a detailed graph which shows the actual price and predicted prices, that let's user understand, the predicted behaviour of particlar stock.